CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/experience.md

 - The radiograph illustration and report bars are decorative.
 The live status text is exposed through an accessible status region, and reduced-motion users receive a static composition with only the short ready transition.
+- The startup illustration uses a restrained structural radiograph and one scanning accent; decorative marker dots and enclosing card chrome are not required for readiness communication.

 ## Interaction Consistency

 - Use consistent button labels and affordances for primary, cancel, and destructive actions.
 - Keep modal close behavior predictable.
 - Keep empty, loading, and error states explicit.
 Avoid silent failures.

+## Reports history

+- Reports is a durable review surface for persisted inference sessions; source radiographs are not retained there.
+- List filters are explicit and reversible: model reference, lifecycle status, sort order, and pagination.
+- A successful session can be edited by report image and declared output section.
+Save is atomic, disabled until a draft changes, and never replaces the generated model output.
+Deleting a session is explicit and returns the user to the history list.

 ## Theme selection